nubenetes/awesome-kubernetes/docs/devsecops.md

 ## PKI

 - [==devops.com: How to Automate PKI for DevOps With Open Source Tools==](https://devops.com/how-to-automate-pki-for-devops-with-open-source-tools/) The ultimate goal of PKI for DevOps is to provision PKI credentials for business applications without hard-coded secrets, which is one less risk to concern the security team.
 The goal of DevOps for PKI is to automatically deploy a completely configured PKI solution, which is one less roadblock for DevOps teams.

 ## Network Intrusion Tools

 - [==cybersecsi/HOUDINI: Hundreds of Offensive and Useful Docker Images for Network Intrusion==](https://github.com/cybersecsi/HOUDINI) - https://houdini.secsi.io

 ## Other Security Tools

+- [itnext.io: Top 6 Threat Detection Tools for Containers](https://itnext.io/top-6-threat-detection-tools-for-containers-3dd80b77777e) Essentials to Securing Threats for Containerized Cloud-Native Applications

 ### Torq.
 No code Security Automation